AMReX-Combustion/PeleLM/Docs/source/ProblemSetup.rst

 in the ``$(PELELM_HOME)/Source`` folder.
 Note that the conserved states are stored for species and enthalpy (i.e., :math:`\rho Y_i` and :math:`\rho h`); these are the variables that the user must fill in the initial and boundary condition routines.
-Typically, however, the primitive state is known instead (i.e., :math:`Y_i` and :math:`T`).
-If that is the case, the user can make use of the compiled-in equation-of-state routines to translate primitive to conserved state values.
-Consult the example setups provided to see how to call these routines, and load the final values of the initial data.
+Typically, however, the primitive state (i.e., :math:`Y_i` and :math:`T`) is known directly.
+If that is the case, the user can make use of the compiled-in model-specific equation-of-state routines to translate primitive to conserved state values.
+Consult the example setups provided to see how to call these routines, and how to load the final values required for initial data.

 Boundary Conditions
 -------------------

 In `PeleLM` separate functions are provided to fill each state component at physical boundaries.
 The ``variableSetup`` routine discussed above sets, for each state, which function will be called, but all of them have the same form/aguments.
 A box of data will be provided with some overlap of the valid domain, and some overlap of the grow region outside the domain.
 The region of index space defining the domain is level-specific, and so is passed directly to the boundary function, as is the time, the grid spacing, and an 2 x D array indicating the numerical boundary condition to apply (adapted from the ``inputs`` file parameters of the run).
 The task of this routine is to set values in the grow cells of the input array accordingly.
-Generally, this is done by first calling a utility function, ``filcc`` that can fill grow cells for all of the boundary condition types, **except** ``EXT_DIR`` (external Dirichlet) -- those must be set directly by the user.  (so, ``filcc`` handles reflecting even/odd, extrapolation, etc).
+Generally, this is done by first calling a utility function, ``filcc``, that can fill grow cells for all of the boundary condition types, **except** ``EXT_DIR`` (external Dirichlet) -- Dirichlet values must be set directly by the user.
 Below, we include an example of typical logic for carrying this out.
 First ``filcc`` is called, and then each boundary orientation is checked for whether the Dirichlet conditions need to be applied.
 If so, corresponding values are set.
 Here, we've made use of a local convenience function, ``bcfunction`` endowed with the knowledge of all boundary values, and extract the appropriate quantity from the results of that call.
 This was done to localize all boundary condition calculations to a single routine in the code, and helps to preserve consistency.
 This is only one style though, and as long as appropriate Dirichlet values are set for this state, it makes no difference how the work is organized.
+For example, data may be provided by interpolating "live data" being actively generated by a co-running separate code, by interpolating data files, evaluating functional forms, etc.

 ::